dparedesh/susy-statistical-interpretation/README.md

  That command will generate a discovery fit in the SR Rpc2L0b with ALL systematics included.
 All results will be stored in `HistFitter/results/.`

- To get the model independent upper limits follow the instructions from HF to use the script `UpperLimitTable.py`
+ To get the model-independent upper limits follow the instructions from HF to use the script `UpperLimitTable.py`